 This class will examine a key paradigm for Gospel ministry and church growth in 1 Corinthians.
 A combination of lectures, readings, and seminar discussions will focus on the hermeneutical, theological, and pastoral implications of Spirit-empowered evaluation and Christ-centered edification in the midst of a culture that values worldly glory.
-Students will keep an exegetical notebook reflecting on select passages in the Greek text of 1 Corinthians. • PREREQS NT403, NT500 • Spring semester 2024 • Bitner
+Students will keep an exegetical notebook reflecting on select passages in the Greek text of 1 Corinthians. • PREREQS NT403, NT500 • elective course, offered occasionally • Bitner